apache/gravitino/docs/trino-connector/catalog-mysql.md

 ---

 The MySQL catalog allows querying and creating tables in an external MySQL instance.
-This can be used to join data between different systems like MySQL and Hive, or between two different MySQL instances.
+You can join data between different systems like MySQL and Hive, or between two different MySQL instances by this.

 ## Requirements